bogdan-largeanu/zing/README.md

 ## How to Run

 App requires a conf.yaml to run against.
-Take a look at folder `Build` to see the format of the app.
+Take a look at folder `Build-Demo` to see the format of the app.
 Zing can be passed arguments to run the scripts you defined in conf.yaml

 To see all available command simply run after build `./zing`